 The Future Internet - Future Internet Assembly

 Yoo, Christopher S.; Birman, Ken; Broberg, Robert; Caesar, Matthew; Comer, Douglas; Cotton, Chase; Freed, Michael J.; Haeberlen, Andreas; Ives, Zachary G.; Krishnamurthy, Arvind; Lehr, William; Loo, Boon Thau; Mazieres, David; Nicolosi, Antonio; Smith, Jonathan M.; Stoica, Ion; van Renesse, Robbert; Walfish, Michael; and Weatherspoon, Hakim, "The NEBULA Future Internet Architecture" (2013).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 2034.